Abee

+For its latitude at 54°N, and an altitude of 665 m, reaching 42.8 °C, 109.0 °F is virtually unheard of anywhere, for example, Unalaska, Alaska at the same latitude and near-sea level elevation, never reached 29°C or higher.

 History

 The hamlet was named for A.B.
 Donley, lumber company manager.
 Harry Buryn found the Abee meteorite, which is only example in the world of an EH4 impact-melt breccia meteorite, in June 1952 in his wheat field.

 Demographics

 The population of Abee according to the 2009 municipal census conducted by Thorhild County is 27.